Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 ~~~
 {: .output}

-Once medaka has completed we can navigate into the output directory and look at the files Medaka has generated.
+Once Medaka has completed we can navigate into the output directory and look at the files it has generated.

 ~~~
 cd medaka